mschuchard/linter-ansible-syntax/README.md

     git clone https://github.com/kdeldycke/meta-package-manager
     ```

-3. Place the retrieved code folder in the `packages` folder.
+3. Place the retrieved code folder in the `/packages/` folder.

 4. Execute the following in the folder: